benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 {{< figure src="https://github.blog/wp-content/uploads/2020/12/102552843-b4e29980-4076-11eb-94a3-1738fa3c552e.png" title="A dependency review example." lightbox="true" >}}

+And finally, a comprehensive list of all these settings in GitHub with GitHub Enterprise.

+{{< figure src="bot-capabilities.png" title="Code and security analysis options." lightbox="true" >}}

-### Creating Documentation
+### Maintaining Documentation

-Azure DevOps supports readme files in their repositories as well as markdown.
-They even claim to support [mermaid graphs](https://learn.microsoft.com/en-us/azure/devops/project/wiki/markdown-guidance?view=azure-devops#add-mermaid-diagrams-to-a-wiki-page), which are "officially" supported but broken where it matters... actually viewing them.
+Azure DevOps supports readme files being composed with markdown in their repositories.
+They even claim to support [graphs](https://learn.microsoft.com/en-us/azure/devops/project/wiki/markdown-guidance?view=azure-devops#add-mermaid-diagrams-to-a-wiki-page), which are "officially" supported but broken where it matters... actually viewing them.

 {{< figure src="images/mermaid.png" title="A mermaid diagram that should work but is broken.
 Sad." lightbox="true" >}}

-However, readme's cannot be comprehensive (it is a single file, after all) and additional long-form written repository documentation has to sit further away, in AzDo's `Wikis` section which, annoyingly, implements the same security permission structures that the project uses (see also [secret and variable management](#secret--variable-management)).
+However, readme files cannot be comprehensive (it is a single file, after all) and additional long-form written repository documentation has to sit further away, in AzDo's `Wikis` section which, annoyingly, implements the same security permission structures that the project uses (this decoupling is also present in [secret and variable management](#secret--variable-management)).
 If your project has a global repository setup to protect your _main_/_master_ branch (very common), you have to submit a _pull request_ just to update documentation.

-In GitHub, each repository has its own Wiki so this documentation can sit as close to the code as makes sense but doesn't inherit the same _git_ protections as the repository itself but only those with write permissions to the repository can contribute.
+In GitHub, each repository has its own Wiki so this documentation can sit much closer to the code ([the principle of proximity](https://www.bensampica.com/post/cleancode2/#the-principle-of-proximity) playing a role here) but doesn't inherit the same _git_ protections as the repository itself.
+However, only those with write permissions to the repository can contribute.
 As a bonus, the diagrams actually work, too.

 ### The Pipeline / Workflow Task Marketplace
+The Azure DevOps marketplace

 ### The Pipeline / Workflow Built-in Tasks
 Mention the amount of V0's on AzDo.